bzigterman/bzigterman.github.io/projects/covid.md

 ## Case Acceleration

-As of Monday, the 14-day percent change in average new cases was:
+As of Tuesday, the 14-day percent change in average new cases was:

 - 27% in Champaign County
 - 44% in Illinois
-- 17% in the United States
+- 24% in the United States
 - 9% worldwide

 ![Case Acceleration](https://raw.githubusercontent.com/bzigterman/CUcovid/main/gh_action/new_cases_change_facet.png)